 Parents communicate constructively with one another in matters related to their children

-Consider using a custody calendar computer programs or an app to record special family events, school, extracurricular activities and doctor appointments.
+Consider using a custody calendar computer program or an app to record special family events, school, extracurricular activities, and doctor appointments.
 This helps ensure everyone has access to dates important to the co-parenting process.
 It also helps eliminate the phrases such as, “You didn’t tell me,” “You didn’t remind me” and “I didn’t know” from the vocabulary of the parent who fails to show up at an important event.

 Parents put aside their anger and hostility and cooperate for the sake of their children

-Set aside the anger, disappointment, hurt and rage that stems from the broken relationship.
+Set aside the anger, disappointment, hurt, and rage that stems from the broken relationship.
 Those feelings are for you to deal with in a therapy office and with your supportive friends and family.